Current as of 25 February 2026

 Canteen, Strap and Cover

-Preferred: One of the following canteen types:
+Preferred: One of the following three canteen types:

 Unacceptable: No cover, Confederate or Mexican War canteens.
 Cincinnati Depot canteens are acceptable but not preferred.